 - Canvas artwork from Pier 1, no longer available and can’t find anything similar online

-- Green + white pillows: one and two
+- Green + white pillows: small and medium

 - Curtain rod

-- Curtains, tablecloth from Target, can’t find anything similar online
+- Curtains are tablecloths from Target, can’t find anything similar online

-Are you lucky enough to have a foyer?
+Are you lucky enough to have a big foyer?
 If not, how are you faking an entryway?